Dolphin Force: Organization and structure

-Every motorcycle is manned by two police officers, equipped with a wireless radio, firearm, handcuffs, GPS tracking device, camera, and a special uniform in black with contrasting red and white colors.
+Every motorcycle is operated by two police officers equipped with a wireless radio, firearm, handcuffs, GPS tracking device, camera and a special uniform in black with contrasting red and white colours.

-A team of 25 police officers, led by an SP, traveled to Turkey on March 1 2015 for a two-month training program.
+A team of 25 police officers, led by an SP, travelled to Türkiye on 1 March 2015 for a two-month training program.
 Upon their return, they are to train 1,200 constables and other members of the force who have been selected for Dolphin Force.

 Criticism and controversies

-Dolphin Force has been criticized for its mismanagement and lack of effectiveness.
-Despite spending one billion on the project, the force has been called a "white elephant" for the Punjab government..
+Dolphin Force has been criticised for its mismanagement and lack of effectiveness.
+Despite spending one billion on the project, the force has been called a "white elephant" for the Punjab government.
 Instead of investing in fundamental police reforms and providing infrastructure and resources to existing organizations, a new force was created.

 Several issues have been identified, such as each officer being given only one uniform to wear every day without the opportunity to change.
 The 50,000 rupee per piece parachute apparel was unsuitable for the warm climate in Lahore and had to be replaced with cotton uniforms, resulting in a significant waste of public funds.

-Additionally, the heavy bikes purchased for one million rupees each had no spare parts and as maintenance staff had no experience with such vehicles, minor faults led to the bikes being mothballed without replacements.
-Expensive helmets with Bluetooth technology were not fully utilized, as the Bluetooth was never integrated into the central communication network.
+Additionally, the heavy bikes purchased for one million rupees each had no spare parts and as maintenance staff had no experience with such vehicles, minor faults led to the bikes being taken out of service without replacements.
+Expensive helmets with Bluetooth technology were not fully utilised, as the Bluetooth was never integrated into the central communication network.
 Furthermore, constables with salaries as low as 22,000 rupees have been found taking bribes and providing safe passage to drug dealers.